 On a historical level.

-I remember one particular lecture on the history of Serbian political thought while attending political science classes in Belgrade.
-Professor was naming early 19th-century Serbian philanthropists and explaining their contributions, a lot of them.
-After a while, he curiously asked us: “Do you feel better now?
+I remember one particular lecture on the history of Serbian political thought while attending political science classes at uni in Belgrade.
+Professor was naming early 19th-century Serbian philanthropists and walking us through their contributions, a lot of them.
+After a while, he asked: “Do you feel better now?
 Did you know that these men were your fellows from the past?”.
 It was intriguing.
 We did not know any of them.
 And we did feel better.

 How we understand ourselves, collectively, influence not just how we feel, but also how we will act in the future.
 That’s for example one of the functions of myths, right?